OutSystems/docs-product/src/ref/apis/auto/lifetime-deployment-api-v2.final.md

 | 404 | No environment or application found.
 Please check that the EnvironmentKey and ApplicationKey exist. | [Exception](#exception) |
 | 500 | Failed to start the operation to package all the source code files. | [Exception](#exception) |

-### /environments/{EnvironmentKey}/applications/{ApplicationKey}/sourcecodeaccess/{PackageKey}/download/
+### /environments/&#123;EnvironmentKey&#125;/applications/&#123;ApplicationKey&#125;/sourcecodeaccess/&#123;PackageKey&#125;/download/

-#### GET { #get-environments-environmentkey-applications-applicationkey-sourcecodeaccess-packagekey-download/ }
+#### GET { #get-environments-environmentkey-applications-applicationkey-sourcecodeaccess-packagekey-download }
 ##### Description:

 Returns a link where the source code package can be downloaded.
 The link will expire in 60 minutes.
+This endpoint requires LifeTime version 11.21.1 and Platform Server 11.27.0, or higher.

 ##### Parameters